btgraham/SparseConvNet-archived/README.md

+# SparseConvNet
-# SparseConvNet - Spatially-sparse convolutional networks
+# A Spatially-sparse convolutional networks
 ## Benjamin Graham, University of Warwick, 2013-2015, GPLv3

 SparseConvNet is a convolutional neural network for processing of sparse data on a variety of lattices dimensional data, i.e.